sales onboarding process

 As your company grows, so do your sales goals.
 To keep up, you hire more sales reps and do your best to get them ramped as soon as possible so they can start closing deals and contributing to your bottom line.

-Unfortunately, the reality is rather harsh: Your new reps will take an average of 381 days to onboard completely before they perform at the same level as your current reps.
+Unfortunately, the reality is rather harsh: Your new reps will take an average of three months to be ready to interact with buyers, nine months to be competent to perform, and 15 months to become a top performer.
 That’s more than a year before new reps are hitting their numbers, and a fast-growing sales org doesn’t have that kind of time.

-The secrets to ramping reps more quickly: Stop bombarding new hires with data and resources, create a process that helps them better retain vital information, and make ongoing coaching a priority.
-For both new hire ramping and changes in territory management, teams should adopt a more process-oriented approach to improve your ramping program.
+For both new hire ramping and changes in territory management, teams should adopt a more process-oriented approach to improve sales onboarding.

 Get the selling process in place and then hire the individuals to follow those best practices and processes.
 Clearly defined roles, benchmarks, and handoffs are necessary for today’s sales orientation planning.